 Can it be made ahead?

-If you’re entertaining or bringing the pasta salad a potluck or get-together, you can make it a day ahead.
-Because the pasta soaks in the dressing and becomes dried out, mix only half of the dressing into the pasta salad.
+If you’re entertaining or bringing the pasta salad to a potluck or get-together, you can make it a day ahead.
+Mix only half of the dressing into the pasta salad because the pasta soaks in the dressing and becomes dried out.
 This allows the flavors to mingle.
 Store the remaining dressing in a separate container.
 On the following day, add the remaining dressing, giving the pasta salad a little time to meld before serving.

 What to use instead of dill?